 You must be prepared for anything: wetness and dryness, cold conditions and warm conditions, it will make your experience more enjoyable.

 There are generally two seasons in Salkantay:

 Mountain - Andean Climatic Zone: Andean climate is characterized by moderate to cold weather with rainy summers and very cold and dry winters.
-During days is usually warm, but nights are cold in summer and freezing in winters.
+During days is usually warm, but nights are cold in summer and freezing in winter.
 Mountain roads and trails may get impassable during the wettest months (January to March).

 The start point of the trek takes place in Mollepata.
-To get there you either hire a private transport or you take public transportation.
+To get there you either hire private transport or you take public transportation.
 It takes about 2 hours to get to Mollepata and from there you need to go to Soray Pampa.

-This trip combines the cultural beauty and the natural beauty, we will enjoy magnificent landscapes of the snow-capped Salkantay Mountain (6,264 MAMSL/20,551 feet), considered the most representative mountain of the Vilcabamba mountain range.
+This trip combines cultural beauty and natural beauty, we will enjoy magnificent landscapes of the snow-capped Salkantay Mountain (6,264 MAMSL/20,551 feet), considered the most representative mountain of the Vilcabamba mountain range.
 This trek takes us to the Inca times and makes us aware of the mountain spirits, The Apus.
 Finally, our trip ends in one of the 7 wonders of the world, Machu Picchu.

 This is a fantastic adventure!
 You will cross one of the most astonishing Andean landscapes and will have the opportunity to observe very beautiful scenery with mountain ranges.
 In addition, through a great variety of habitats and environments, you can see the top of the mountains covered with snow, and then you will get the chance to see the rainforest.